Mortgage marketing is one of my favorite marketing challenges.

 - Diligently care and manage your database – Pay attention to this one.
 It’s at the end, but it’s important.
 We’re often afraid to delete a contact or subscriber from our database, but I will tell you that it is critical to your success.
 People who have ceased to open your emails and visit your content are no longer an opportunity.
 Either through a lack of interest or more likely an email service provider algorithm, you have been silenced.
 Your emails are no longer being presented in their attention space.
 So, you don’t have a shot at a sale anyway.
 And, here’s the warning: if you continue to send emails into that black hole the algorithms are going to kill your whole list and put all of your emails into the bitbucket.
 Therefore, you need to actively prune and optimize your database to keep open rates as high as possible.

 This might feel a little overwhelming at first, but the key is starting simple.
 Getting some leads and creating a simple, automated email sequence to follow up.
 From there you can build more complex and higher performing systems.

 We’ve covered the whole process, but there are a lot of details and nuances along the way to implementing an effective mortgage marketing system.

-If you need any help or just have a few quick questions along the way – leave a comment or shoot me an email: email@example.com.
+If you need any help or just have a few quick questions along the way please reach out to us.